Perseid Meteor Shower 2023

 - Frosty Drew Observatory and Science Center

-- Tickets are required. $5 per person over 4 years of age.
-Ticket sales have not opened yet.
+- $5 per person over 4 years of age.

 The early morning of August 12th and 13th, 2023 will bring the Perseid Meteor Shower peak to the sky over Frosty Drew Observatory, blazing the starscape with up to 100+ meteors per hour.
 The Perseids are considered by many to be the best meteor shower of the year, and in 2023 we are setup for a rather good display due to the waning crescent Moon rising during the morning hours.
 Bright Moon light obscures our view of meteor activity when the Moon is above the horizon.
 The waning crescent Moon will outshine some of the dimmest Perseid meteors, though most meteors will be visible, especially before the Moon rises.
 Perseids will start appearing more frequently after 10:00 pm, with the shower really taking off shortly after midnight.
 The peak occurs in the early morning hours of August 12th and 13th just before dawn.